jpwrobinson/mpa-bmsc/README.md

 print(BMSC.map)
 ```

-Working on an alternative approach with coastline files and I'll keep you all posted.
+Working on an alternative approach with coastline files [and I'll keep you all posted.] didn't happen. ggmaps working fine.

 # #1 R setup